 Want to be a police officer?
-Entry into the service has changed - and West Midlands Police is one of the first to recruit student officers to study for a degree or post graduate diploma while they work.
+Entry into the service has changed - and West Midlands Police is one of the first to recruit student officers to study for a degree or graduate diploma while they work.

-During your training as an officer you will also earn an degree apprenticeship or post graduate diploma, which will be recognised internationally.
+During your training as an officer you will also earn an degree apprenticeship or graduate diploma, which will be recognised internationally.
 Your formal training will take place alongside your practical work in one of our many policing teams across the West Midlands.
-After an initial training period, you'll get your uniform, join a team, and begin three years of practical learning - or two if you join on our post graduate diploma - that will shape your police career.
+After an initial training period, you'll get your uniform, join a team, and begin three years of practical learning - or two if you join on our graduate diploma - that will shape your police career.

 Lots of your learning will be done digitally.
 You'll log onto our partner University's system to watch lectures and access learning modules from your computer, without needing to travel to campus on a regular basis.